gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 After finish running all the ElFies for a macro-benchmark, we can use the weights the ElFies files provided to predict the overall performance like we did for the SimPoint example.

-Now we covered all the targeted sampling methods that are supported in gem5, let's move to Statistical sampling!
+Now we covered all the targeted sampling methods that are supported in gem5, let's dive in to Statistical Sampling!

 ---